Paludis/jblite/README.txt

 Released under the two-clause OSI-approved BSD license (see COPYING.txt)

-This library allows conversion of JMdict (or JMdict.gz) into an SQLite database.
-All "data" within JMdict (that is, everything except comments) should be preserved in the SQLite format.
+This library allows conversion of JMdict and KANJIDIC2 into SQLite databases.
+All "data" within the original files (that is, everything except comments) should be preserved in the SQLite format.

-A converter for KANJIDIC2 is also in this package, but it is not currently supported or recommended.
-I will be rewriting it when time allows.

 Documentation is lacking right now, but a few notes: